KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 - `"Start KOReader (no framework)"`: Temporarily "kills" the Kindle UI to allocate more resources to KOReader.
 - `"Start KOReader (ASAP)"`: Skips a couple of checks and starts KOReader as soon as possible.

+### I can't no longer transfer files through USB while I am on KOReader!

+KOReader currently does not support USBMS mode (USB transfer) and will only charge the device, if you want to transfer files you must exit KOReader to do so.

 ### Do I have to launch KOReader through KUAL?

 Not necessarily.

-If you're running hard float firmware, you can launch them with simple [scriplets](https://kindlemodding.org/kindle-dev/scriptlets.html).
+You can launch it with simple [scriptlets](https://kindlemodding.org/kindle-dev/scriptlets.html).
 Specifically, Marek's launcher that is available [here](https://scriptlets.notmarek.com/).

 A [KUAL booklet launcher (made by yparitcher)](https://github.com/yparitcher/KUAL_Booklet/releases/) extension is also available to install.
-You can further customize both the KUAL booklet and the [KOR launcher with the coversetter extension made by Stanner](https://www.mobileread.com/forums/showpost.php?p=4222466&postcount=15).
+You can further customize both the KUAL booklet and the KOR launcher with the [coversetter extension made by Stanner](https://www.mobileread.com/forums/showpost.php?p=4222466&postcount=15).

 ## Technical
 ---

+### What is the "root directory"?

+It's the first directory you see when you plug the device into your computer.

+If you have SSH access to the device, this directory can be found at `/mnt/us/`.

 ### Can I update/restart/downgrade my Kindle after jailbreaking?

-Yes, but you must first disable the internet connection and enable automatic updates again (`Restore` option in renametobin) to avoid any potential self-blocks or unwanted automatic updates.
+Yes, but you must first disable the internet connection and enable automatic updates again (`Restore` option in `renametobin`) to avoid any potential self-blocks or unwanted automatic updates.

-When updating, ensure that the newer version supports the jailbreak.
+When updating, ensure that the newer version supports a jailbreak.

+{: .highlight}
+After upgrading/resetting/downgrading, re-install the hotfix from scratch.
+Some extensions and even KUAL may need to be re-installed.

 ### How do I downgrade my Kindle?